deltawave-tech/pcp/README.md

 - MLIR integration will be extended with a dialect for distributed heterogeneous computing à la ([PLDI 2025](https://pldi25.sigplan.org/details/pldi-2025-src/3/An-MLIR-Dialect-for-Distributed-Heterogeneous-Computing)).
 This enables first-class representation of distributed computation patterns directly in the compiler infrastructure, allowing hardware-specific optimizations across heterogeneous clusters.

-- We will experiment with alternative automatic differentiation methods beyond reverse-mode AD for for exploration of approaches with reduced memory pressure.
+- We will experiment with alternative automatic differentiation methods beyond reverse-mode AD for exploration of approaches with reduced memory pressure.